What Researchers Did

 What They Found

-They found that a 3-year-old girl with acute lymphoblastic leukemia and rhino-orbital-cerebral mucormycosis (ROCM) was successfully treated.
+They found that a 3-year-old girl with acute lymphoblastic leukaemia and rhino-orbital-cerebral mucormycosis (ROCM) was successfully treated.
 Her treatment involved extensive surgery, systemic antifungals including amphotericin B, posaconazole, and terbinafine, hyperbaric oxygen, and 114 intrathecal administrations of amphotericin B.

 Canadian Relevance